 Congenital hypogonadotropic hypogonadism

-Young syndrome should be suspected in men presenting with a history of bronchiectasis, chronic bronchitis and sinusitis.
+Young syndrome is suspected in men presenting a history of bronchiectasis, chronic bronchitis and sinusitis.
 This syndrome results in congenital epididymal dysplasia causing obstructive azoospermia.

 Primary ciliary dyskinesia (PCD)